tkhq/docs/README.md

 You can access the Mintlify dashboard for this project at:
 [dashboard.mintlify.com](https://dashboard.mintlify.com/turnkey-0e7c1f5b/turnkey-0e7c1f5b)

-## The dashboard provides analytics, deployment status, and other management features for our documentation.
+The dashboard provides analytics, deployment status, and other management features for our documentation.

+## Build & Code Generation

+We provide the following Make targets to generate API reference content:

+- `make openapi-gen`: Run the OpenAPI generator CLI with custom arguments.
+See [scripts/openapi-gen/README.md](scripts/openapi-gen/README.md) for details.
+- `make gen`: Default MDX generation for API reference under `api-reference/`.
+- `make tags`: Generate the endpoint-tags MDX snippet at `snippets/data/endpoint-tags.mdx`.

+These commands require Node.js and `ts-node`.

-## Legacy Documentation
+## ⚠️ Legacy Documentation ⚠️

 The following information pertains to the previous Docusaurus-based documentation setup.